Intersection Types and (Positive) Almost-Sure Termination

 \subsection{The Language $\PLambdaCBV$}

 This section is devoted to introducing the language. \emph{Values} and \emph{terms} are defined by the grammar

 where $x$ ranges over a countable set of \emph{variables}. $\PLambdaCBV$ and $\Val_\oplus^\cbv$ denote respectively the set of terms and of values.
-Free and bound variables are defined as usual. $M \subs x N$ denotes the term obtained from the capture-avoiding substitution of $N$ for all the free occurrence of $x$ in $M$.
+Free and bound variables are defined as usual, while $M \subs x N$ denotes the term obtained from the capture-avoiding substitution of $N$ for all the free occurrences of $x$ in $M$.
 As usual, a \emph{program} is a closed term.
-Through the paper we frequently use the following terms as examples:
+Throughout the paper we frequently use the following terms as examples: